kpedro88/breadcrumbs/README.md

 The unique labels can be used as keywords if the user does not want to keep track of the automatic numbering in the list.

+A directory in the list can block other related directories from being added to the list.
+By default, blocking is not enabled.
+A directory with a block level of 0 will block any of its subdirectories.
+A higher block level will also block subdirectories of the corresponding higher-level directory.
+For example, a directory `/A/B/C/D` with a block level of 1 would block all other subdirectories of `/A/B/C`, while a block level of 2 would block all other subdirectories of `/A/B`.

 Examples of the above:

 `.login`: